She was taken through 4 other states before sex trafficked to Myrtle Beach, cops say

 An affidavit said officers began a possible human trafficking investigation Thursday.

-Police said Spicer, a co-defendant juvenile, and a 16-year-old victim came to town on Aug.
+Police said Spicer, a co-defendant, and a 16-year-old victim came to town on Aug.
 13 and were staying at the Budget Inn on Ocean Boulevard.
 The Sun News has reached out to Myrtle Beach police to find out the co-defendant’s charges.

 Sex ads were posted online by the co-defendant for the victim, an affidavit said.